hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---
+### 10 May 2024 (TBC)

+The following change is now available in Sandbox:

+#### individuals-calculation-api v4

+The following fields within the `transitionProfit` object will now only contain whole numbers (integers) from 0 to 99999999999:

+- `totalTaxableTransitionProfit`
+- `transitionProfitDetail.totalTransitionProfit`
+- `transitionProfitDetail.remainingBroughtForwardIncomeTaxLosses`
+- `transitionProfitDetail.broughtForwardIncomeTaxLossesUsed`
+- `transitionProfitDetail.transitionProfitsAfterIncomeTaxLossDeductions`

+for `Retrieve a Self Assessment Tax Calculation`.

 ### 1 May 2024

 The following change is now available in Sandbox: